 Deer footprint in mud near the willow tunnel in the hazel grove (photo Sue Ashton)

 Roe Deer can occasionally be seen on North Curry Moor or at Helland.
 These two Roe bucks were seen in March 2019 at Helland.
 Their antlers are still covered in what is known as ‘velvet’ which they rub off on small trees and shrubs.
 This ‘brashing’, as it is known, can be a problem in young tree plantations which is why tree guards are often used.

-Two Roe bucks taken at Helland by Tony Hoskin, March 2019
+Two Roe bucks taken at Helland, March 2019 (photo Tony Hoskin)

-Grey squirrels have occasionally been seen at the woodland but are more frequently seen in the churchyard or in the nearby trees along the Fosse (see banner picture).
+Grey squirrels have occasionally been seen at the woodland but are more often seen in the churchyard or in the nearby trees along the Fosse (see banner picture).